trulia/hologram/README.md

 ### Documenting your styles

-Hologram will scan for stylesheets (.css, .scss, .sass, .less, or .styl) within the **source** directory defined in you configuraiton.
+Hologram will scan for stylesheets (.css, .scss, .sass, .less, or .styl) within the **source** directory defined in your configuration.
 It will look for comments that match the following:

     /*doc